hyperledger/fabric/docs/source/private-data-arch.rst

 .. note:: If you would like more granular access control, you can set
           ``memberOnlyRead`` and ``memberOnlyWrite`` to false (implicit collections always behave as if ``memberOnlyRead`` and ``memberOnlyWrite`` are false).
-You can then apply your own access control logic in chaincode, for example by calling the GetCreator() chaincode API or using the client identity `chaincode library <https://godoc.org/github.com/hyperledger/fabric-chaincode-go/shim#ChaincodeStub.GetCreator>`__ .
+You can then apply your own `access control logic in chaincode <chaincode4ade.html#chaincode-access-control>`_, for example by calling the GetCreator() chaincode API or using the client identity `chaincode library <https://godoc.org/github.com/hyperledger/fabric-chaincode-go/shim#ChaincodeStub.GetCreator>`__ .

 Querying Private Data